Mathpix/spectra-review-paper-competition/submissions/GANs.md

 breaks: false
 ---

+Oftentimes, only the most graphical (image / video) Artificial Intelligence advances are filtered out to the mainstream media.
+Generative Adverdsarial Networks (GANs) play an important role in that tip-of-the-iceberg phenomenon because they are most of the time related to images but also because they illustrate the potential of AI for creativity (e.g. https://www.thispersondoesnotexist.com/).
+Or at least some impression of creativity that is sufficient to blur the line between human and AI creation.
+Turing test (FILL)

+Some of these tip-of-the-iceberg tasks are *next video frame prediction* [26], *image super-resolution* [27], *generative image manipulation* (image editing and creation with minimal brush strokes) [28], *introspective adversarial networks* [29] (photo-editor-like features), *image-to-image translation* [30] (e.g. satellite images to maps, design sketches to clothing, etc.)

 Generative Adverdsarial Networks (GANs) are relatively trivial to comprehend but they are hard to tune.
 The following is an attempt at showing all the ways GANs have evolved towards the most iterations.

 In addition to the complexities of GANs hyperparametrization at training time, GANs often have downstream tasks that are related to creativity and therefore hard to benchmark.
 This is admittedly why several influential GAN papers remain unpublished.

 These elements coupled with a general hype around GAN papers, make it difficult for the researcher to choose and hyperparameter-tune the right GAN for the right purpose.

+This motivates

 In the following ...
 (FILL)